mp-dries/dotfiles/README.md

 ### Basic Installation

 Go to the directory where you want to install these dotfiles and install by running one of the following commands in your terminal.
+IMPORTANT: Do not run this command in your home directory, that is where the thoughtbot dotfiles directory will be installed.

 #### Using curl